MV23-Devs/mvhsquarantine.github.io/README.md

 # Quarantine-Social
 ASB Class Socials

-Created By: Jason Zhang, Jacob Ismael, Saarang Bondalapati, and Atli Arnarsson
+Created By: Saarang Bondalapati, Jason Zhang, Jacob Ismael, and Atli Arnarsson

-This website is designed to bring people together in these times
+This website is designed to bring people together during the coronovirus outbreak.
+The websitre organizes activities for zoom calls so that it is easier to interact with friends and peers.